cpouthier/backupcopy/README.md

 # What you need to know about Backup-copy

 This blueprint is designed to enable the restoration of a workload from a secondary copy in the event of a disaster affecting the location profile where backups are exported.
-It also covers scenarios involving a complete disaster.
+It also covers a wider scenario involving a complete disaster.

 ## Architectural context